AhmedBakry3/Integrated-Logistics-System-For-Aircraft-Development-System-Using-Data-Science-/README.md

 # Target Audience
 This project is designed for aircraft maintenance teams, aviation companies, and data scientists interested in applying data analytics to improve aviation safety and efficiency.

-# Target Audience
-This project is designed for aircraft maintenance teams, aviation companies, and data scientists interested in applying data analytics to improve aviation safety and efficiency.

-## Demo
-![This is my project Demo] (""E:\graduation Project\Demo\Demo.mp4"")